rustls/rustls-ffi/README.md

 make an HTTPS request.

-Rustls is a modern TLS library written in Rust, meaning it is less likely to have memory safety vulnerabilities that equivalent TLS libraries written in memory unsafe languages.
+Rustls is a modern TLS library written in Rust, meaning it is less likely to have memory safety vulnerabilities than equivalent TLS libraries written in memory unsafe languages.

 If you are using rustls-ffi to replace OpenSSL, note that OpenSSL provides